We Deal in Lead A Weird West Gunslinger Adventure Game

 Relics #

-Extremely rare items retaining power beyond current understanding, whether magical or technological.
+Extremely rare items retaining magical or technological power beyond current understanding.
 Generally with limited use and a recharge condition; use does not cause Fatigue.
 For example:

 Eye of Woden, 1 charge.
 Crystalline orb with a brilliant red flaw.
 Glimpses into a chosen world.
 Recharge: Bathe it in a god’s tears.